rust-lang/rfcs/text/2145-type-privacy.md

 ```
 being legal (even if it's warned against by default) the set of
 `PrivateTrait`'s implementations becomes a part of `f`'s interface.
-`PrivateTrait` can still be freely renamed or even splitted into several traits
+`PrivateTrait` can still be freely renamed or even split into several traits
 though.
 `rustdoc` may be not fully prepared to document items with private traits in
 bounds, manually written documentation explaining how to use the interface